Chart Color Schemes

 Pascoe Vale South has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that may affect the region.
-Notable ones include York Street Park and Mixed-Use Development in Pascoe Vale South, a mixed-use development at 299 Pascoe Vale Road, Napier Park Masterplan and Community Hub, and Tram Route 55 Power Substation.
+AreaSearch identified 20 projects that could affect this region.
+Notable ones include York Street Park and Mixed-Use Development in Pascoe Vale South, the 299 Pascoe Vale Road Mixed-Use Development, Napier Park Masterplan and Community Hub, and Tram Route 55 Power Substation.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.